-Illegal sexting can take on a number of different forms.
-In most cases, it will involve someone who sends or receives photographs depicting genitalia from a person who is under the age of 18.
+Illegal sexting can take on several different forms.
+In most cases, it will involve someone who sends or receives photographs depicting genitalia from a person under the age of 18.

-Adults are certainly permitted to send information back and forth as long as it is consensual and no one is paying for it.
-Unauthorized posting of a person's nude or intimate photographs online is also illegal, and often referred to as revenge porn.
+Adults are permitted to send information back and forth as long as it is consensual, and no one is paying for it.
+Unauthorized posting of a person's nude or intimate photographs online is also illegal and often referred to as revenge porn.

-If you are being investigated for an illegal sexting act or there is a criminal case pending against you, you should immediately obtain an attorney and refuse to answer any of law enforcement's questions until advised to do so by your attorney.
+Suppose you are being investigated for an illegal sexting act or a criminal case pending against you.
+In that case, you should immediately obtain an attorney and refuse to answer any of law enforcement's questions until advised to do so by your attorney.

 I Found Images On My Son's Phone That He Sent To A Minor.
 Will He Be Prosecuted For This If He Is 18?

-If an 18-year-old is caught sending sexual photographs of himself to someone who is under the age of 18, then he could be arrested and prosecuted for illegal sexting.
-In many illegal sexting cases, the parents are the ones who discover the texts and alert the local authorities.
+If an 18-year-old is caught sending sexual photographs of himself to someone under the age of 18, he could be arrested and prosecuted for illegal sexting.
+In many criminal sexting cases, the parents are the ones who discover the texts and alert the local authorities.

 Other times, law enforcement agents will go on the internet with the intent of catching people who are targeting underage individuals and sending or requesting nude photographs.

-If anyone suspects that a child is being victimized by a sex offense on the internet, the child's phone should be taken away and the authorities should be alerted.
-If a parent suspects that their 18-year-old is engaged in illegal sexual activity online, their phone should be taken away and the parent should immediately contact a criminal defense attorney.
+If anyone suspects that a sex offense victimizes a child on the internet, the child's phone should be taken away, and the authorities should be alerted.
+If a parent suspects that their 18-year-old is engaged in illegal sexual activity online, their phone should be taken away, and the parent should immediately contact a criminal defense attorney.

-If the police begin asking the individual questions, they are not likely to have the wherewithal to answer all of those questions appropriately, and they will probably say something to incriminate themselves, which will lead to an arrest.
+Suppose the police begin asking the individual questions.
+In that case, they are not likely to have the wherewithal to answer all of those questions appropriately, and they will probably say something to incriminate themselves, which will lead to an arrest.

 Will I Have To Go To Jail For Illegal Sexting In California?

-In Los Angeles, a person could go to jail for sexting with someone who is under the age of 18 or requesting photographs from someone who they know or reasonably should know is under the age of 18.
+In Los Angeles, a person could go to jail for sexting with someone under the age of 18 or requesting photographs from someone they know or reasonably should know is under the age of 18.

 If someone is caught for illegal sexting, the authorities will obtain a search warrant, enter the person's home, seize all of their computers and devices, and search for child pornography and evidence of a sex crime.